The Environment Benefits of Waste Management

 The San Diego County Office of Education study revealed that one glass bottle recycled will save enough energy to power a light bulb for four hours.
 Incineration, meanwhile, is a less energy-efficient method of waste management.
 While incineration does save energy, it also carries several environmental risks.
 It uses less space and emits fewer pollutants than recycling.
 Another waste management method involves burning municipal solid waste to produce energy.

+While it creates a new energy source, it also releases significant carbon into the atmosphere.
 This way, you’ll save energy while saving money on waste management and disposal.
 One of the best ways to reduce energy is to recycle aluminium.
 Aluminium is the most efficient recyclable material, requiring less energy to recycle than other materials.

 Crushed aluminium can be added to newly extracted aluminium, saving energy.

-Additionally, aluminium does not degrade over time.
-The energy used to make 20 recycled cans is equivalent to making one new can from fresh bauxite ore.
-Reducing greenhouse gas emissions To reduce greenhouse gas emissions from waste management, cities must take actions beyond landfills.
-These actions may include composting, waste minimization, and carbon storage.
+To reduce greenhouse gas emissions from waste management, cities must take actions beyond landfills.
+These actions may include composting, waste minimisation, and carbon storage.
 These can collectively reduce ten to twenty-five per cent of a city’s GHG emissions.

 These cities can also participate in the C40 Waste to Resources Network, which works with progressive cities to promote sustainable management practices.
 The group also offers resources and tools for reducing greenhouse gas emissions from waste management.
 In the European Union, the proportion of landfilled municipal waste has decreased by 42% over the past four decades.